 Preventing misdirected email

 The impacts of misdirecting a confidential email can be serious – and it can happen surprisingly often.
-So it’s sensible to protect both protect both yourself and your organization from potential breaches.
+So it’s sensible to protect both yourself and your organization from potential breaches.
 We’re all human and we all make mistakes, which means a solution needs to understand human behavior.

 Outlook and Gmail both have ‘send delay’ functions that hold your email in an outbox for a set period of time.
 However, this is only useful in an instance where we realize our mistake.
 And that’s often not the case.